ERGO-Code/HiGHS/docs/src/options/definitions.md

 - Default: 2147483647

 ## mip\_lp\_age\_limit
-- Maximal age of dynamic LP rows before they are removed from the LP relaxation
+- Maximal age of dynamic LP rows before they are removed from the LP relaxation in the MIP solver
 - Type: integer
 - Range: {0, 32767}
 - Default: 10

 ## mip\_pool\_age\_limit
-- Maximal age of rows in the cutpool before they are deleted
+- Maximal age of rows in the MIP solver cutpool before they are deleted
 - Type: integer
 - Range: {0, 1000}
 - Default: 30

 ## mip\_pool\_soft\_limit
-- Soft limit on the number of rows in the cutpool for dynamic age adjustment
+- Soft limit on the number of rows in the MIP solver cutpool for dynamic age adjustment
 - Type: integer
 - Range: {1, 2147483647}
 - Default: 10000

 ## mip\_pscost\_minreliable
-- Minimal number of observations before pseudo costs are considered reliable
+- Minimal number of observations before MIP solver pseudo costs are considered reliable
 - Type: integer
 - Range: {0, 2147483647}
 - Default: 8

 ## mip\_min\_cliquetable\_entries\_for\_parallelism
-- Minimal number of entries in the cliquetable before neighborhood queries of the conflict graph use parallel processing
+- Minimal number of entries in the MIP solver cliquetable before neighbourhood queries of the conflict graph use parallel processing
 - Type: integer
 - Range: {0, 2147483647}
 - Default: 100000